-- 12. A patient wants to know the risk factors for Down syndrome.
-What is the nurse's best response?
+- 12. What is a risk factor for Down syndrome?

 - a.
-Fetal exposure to mutagens in the uterus.
+Fetal exposure to mutagens in the uterus

 - b.
-Increased paternal age.
+Increased paternal age

 - c.
-Family history of Down syndrome.
+Family history of Down syndrome

 - d.
-Pregnancy in women over age 35.
+Pregnancy in women over age 35

 The primary risk for Down syndrome is pregnancy in women over 35.
 Down syndrome is a trisomy and not due to fetal exposure or paternal age.
 Down syndrome is a chromosomal abnormality and is not related to family history.